Last Updated on January 21, 2021 by TFM Staff

 There are a few different kinds of home pull up bar, some more portable than others.
 But in general, pull up bars, aka, chin up bars, are composed of metal, some kind of foam or rubber grip, have a means of being secured to a doorframe, wall, or ceiling, and enable a person to raise themselves off the ground using a variety of upper body muscles including arms, back, shoulders, and chest.

-Our Top Pull Up Bar Picks:
+Our Top Picks for Best Pull Up Bars:

 |PERFECT FITNESS MULTI-GYM||

 |Iron Gym Total Upper Body Workout Bar||

 |Iron Gym Extreme Total Upper Body Workout Bar||

 |Garren Fitness Maximiza Pull Up Bar||